Available Interfaces

 A BiFunction applies a function to two elements, which can be of different types, returning a single element, which can

 also be of a different type.
-It can be pictured mathematically as r = f(s, t)
+It can be pictured mathematically as r = f(s, t), where f is the bifunction.

 Class Name BiFunction | Function Signature function apply(t as T, u as U) as R; | Notes - |